-DCF works closely with the Arts Development Company, who provide expert support for the delivery of the funding programme.
+DCF works closely with the Arts Development Company (ADC) who provide expert support for the delivery of the Fund, which offers three funding programmes:

 Picture credits: Rob Jayne and Kate Genevieve